ronmamo/reflections/README.md

 *See more in the [ReflectionUtils javadoc](http://reflections.googlecode.com/svn/trunk/reflections/javadoc/apidocs/org/reflections/ReflectionUtils.html)*

 ###ClasspathHelper
-ClasspathHelper contains some convenient methods to get URLs for package, for class, for classloader and so.
+ClasspathHelper contains some convenient methods to get urls for package, for class, for classloader and so.

 *See more in the [ClasspathHelper javadoc](http://reflections.googlecode.com/svn/trunk/reflections/javadoc/apidocs/org/reflections/utils/ClasspathHelper.html)*